 Unfortunately, they will sometimes say, “no,” especially if it’s in touristy areas where they’re sick of tourists always taking photos of them.
 They might also ask for money even.

 In addition, don’t take photos inside the indigenous churches like the ones in Chichicastenango.
-This is absolutely forbidden and will result in you being kicked out of the church and possibly fined.
+This is forbidden and will result in you being kicked out of the church and possibly fined.

 Laws in Guatemala